mansoorelahi/Acts-more-SEO/README.md

 You don't need to update seo_url, gem will hook up with this field automatically if it exists.

+If you want to maintain your urls history, run:

+    rails generate acts_more_seo:install

+In order to create a SeoHistory table which will contain your urls history.
+History will be searchable (you don't need to do anything), just inform acts_more_seo that you want to use history:

+    class HisElement < ActiveRecord::Base
+        acts_more_seo :column => :name, :use_id => false, :history => true
+    end

+After that, you can use find_by_seo and it will search also though the urls history.

 ## Note on Patches/Pull Requests

 * Fork the project.
 * Make your feature addition or bug fix.
 * Add tests for it.
 This is important so I don't break it in a future version unintentionally.